 SD27 Teachers Enjoying Outdoor Ed with Dave Quinn

-Horse Lake teacher enjoying pro d with teachers from Marie Sharpe.
+A Horse Lake teacher enjoying professional development with teachers from Marie Sharpe.

 The teaching team at Big Lake continue their explorations in engaging young mathematicians with good questions at Carole Fullerton's workshop.